Impacts of Higher Retention Rate to Employee Performance

 Experienced employees know the ins and outs of your company’s systems.
 They know more about the business’ goals, processes, and how to get things done.

-They are more familiar with the company’s culture and know-how to get things done, but most importantly, experienced employees understand how the organization works.
+They are more familiar with the company’s culture and know-how to get things done, but most importantly, experienced employees understand how the organisation works.
 This helps you retain this knowledge and avoid starting from scratch when talented employees leave.

 If an employee leaves, your company loses all that knowledge.
 Experience only stays with employees.
 Every employee brings something unique to the table, and these traits are what sets them apart.
 These traits end up defining your company’s culture.